LPGA Commissioner: 'I feel horrible for Lexi Thompson'

 After the conclusion of the ANA Inspiration, Whan said he tried to call Thompson but that it went to voicemail.

 Whan didn't say if the letter was an apology.
 "It was a really just a letter to say that sometimes the rules of the game, they feel unfair.
 I get that too.

-I can't overrule a rule that was accurately implemented by the rules of the game.
+"I can't overrule a rule that was accurately implemented by the rules of the game.
 There's nothing about this ruling that was wrong.
 In fact, it was 100% right.

 "That's what makes it even more horrific, if you will, on the outcome," Whan continued.
 "I just wrote her a note to say I know this hurts.
 I'm incredibly proud of not only the way you handled it, but the way you played."